Jayson-Fong/python-lolhtml/README.md

 # Purpose

-python-lolhtml provides Python bindings for the [lol-html](https://crates.io/crates/lol_html) Rust crate, enabling HTML rewriting and parsing with minimal buffering while using CSS selectors.
+python-lolhtml provides Python bindings for the [lol-html](https://crates.io/crates/lol_html) Rust crate, enabling stream-capable HTML rewriting and parsing with minimal buffering while using CSS selectors.

 It is particularly powerful when using Python as a reverse proxy to transform HTML content, such as for rewriting mixed content links; however, while the API isn't directly made for it, it can also be used for web scraping.
+Through leveraging lol-html's streaming capabilities, content can be rewritten or parsed even when the content has not been fully received yet, enabling faster response times.

 # Performance